The Key to True Fleet Optimization

 Identify the “what” but focus on the “why”.

-The “what” or otherwise known as the problem: One of the monuments in Washington D.C. is deteriorating.
+The “what”, otherwise known as the problem.
+For example: One of the monuments in Washington D.C. is deteriorating.

 Solution: Change how the monument is illuminated in the evening to prevent attraction of swarming insects.